 Star Wars: The Rise of Skywalker release date

-It’s been down in our diaries for a long time now: the Star Wars: The Rise of Skywalker release date has been confirmed as December 20, 2019 in the US – though, as has become tradition, the release date for UK viewers is set to be a day earlier, on December 19, 2019.
+It’s been down in our diaries for a long time now: the Star Wars: The Rise of Skywalker release date is December 20, 2019 in the US – though, as has become tradition, the release date for UK viewers is set to be a day earlier, on December 19, 2019.

 In recent years, the franchise has come to dominate the holiday season, with The Force Awakens, Rogue One: A Star Wars Story, and The Last Jedi all making big money over the Christmas period.
 There's still an extensive post-production period to get through (those visual effects don't make themselves) but soon enough we’ll be sitting down in cinemas watching The Rise of Skywalker’s excitingly unfamiliar new opening crawl.